Note: this post was updated on August 7, 2019.

 In many cases though you can’t solve them.
 You will have to get your web host involved.
 They will have to look at email server logs to see if anything shows there and provide guidance.

+- The recipient’s email server is deciding they are spam.
+Typically they are placed in a spam folder, but it could be they are simply trashed too.
+Ask users who are complaining to look at their spam folder.
 Most email programs allow users to create rules to automatically move certain emails in the spam folder into their inbox instead.

 Getting off blacklists